F5Networks/f5-ci-docs/docs/kubernetes/kctlr-secrets.rst

 .. _secret verify:

-Verify that a Secret exists
+Verify that a Secret Exists
 ---------------------------

 If using standard Kubernetes, see the `Kubernetes Secrets documentation <https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets>`_.